-Phalaenopsis braceana requires rather more shaded growing conditions than many of the Phalaenopsis hybrids that are available in shops and garden centres, many of which favour growing in brighter conditions.
+Phalaenopsis taenialis requires rather more shaded growing conditions than many of the Phalaenopsis hybrids that are available in shops and garden centres, many of which favour growing in brighter conditions.
 However this Phalaenopsis species favours lower light levels and filtered, diffused light, so I have positioned this lovely Phalaenopsis in a lower position within this Orchidarium, I have used a suction cup to place this Phalaenopsis below other plants, on the back wall of this Orchidarium.
-This Phalaenopsis braceana specimen is still adjusting and acclimatising to the conditions inside this Orchidarium.
+This Phalaenopsis taenialis specimen is still adjusting and acclimatising to the conditions inside this Orchidarium.

 Phalaenopsis celebensis is another orchid species which favours shaded conditions, this particular species requires a very humid environment in order to flourish.
 This Phalaenopsis species produces leaves with rather striking, mottled dark green and silvery grey markings.

 I introduced this Phalaenopsis celebensis specimen into this Orchidarium in October 2017, I am thrilled at how well this plant has established itself into its new environment.